 “[He] was rather tall than short: … [with] a longish face … fierce and steady countenance: his nose … more hooked, than what is generally called the Roman nose: his mouth [was] … sunk in; and his lips, from the [annoying] habit of talking to himself, were in continual motion.”

-In July 1756, Damiens was employed by a Russian merchant, who he proceeded to rob.
+In July 1756, a year after Marie Antoinette was born, Robert-François Damiens was employed by a Russian merchant, whom he proceeded to rob.
 When the merchant learned of the theft, he went to the police and before the police could issue a warrant, Damiens absconded.
 He then reappeared in Paris the first part of December where his wife tried to “make him sensible of the danger he exposed himself to by staying in Paris.”
-Convinced at last, he promised to leave and return to Artois.
+Convinced at last by his wife arguments, he promised to leave and return to Artois.

-On the afternoon of 5 January, Damiens was observed sauntering around the Palace of Versailles.
-That same afternoon, King Louis XV had come from Trianon to Versailles to see the princesses, and after his visit, the King, the Dauphin, and the whole court made their way to the King’s coach.
+On the afternoon of 5 January, Robert-François Damiens was observed sauntering around the Palace of Versailles.
+That same afternoon, King Louis XV arrived from Trianon to see the princesses, and after his visit, the King, the Dauphin (the future Louis XVI), and the whole court made their way to the King’s coach.
 Damiens at last saw his opportunity and, “in a word, fanaticism had troubled the mind of this unfortunate man,” and that is what drove him to attempt to assassinate the “well-beloved” Louis XV.
-It happened just as the King was stepping in to his carriage.
+It happened just as the King was stepping into his carriage.
 He leaned on the Count of Brionne and the Marquis of Beringhen and then:

 “Damiens, who had concealed himself in a little hollow at the bottom of the stairs near the arch-way, rushed in amongst the courtiers, and running towards the king, jostled the Dauphin … then laying hold of his majesty by one shoulder with one hand, with the other [hand] stabbed him in the right side, directly at the fifth rib, with the blade of his knife.”

-The king discovering the wound after putting his hand under his coat, “turned about, and espying this stranger, who was covered, and whose eyes stared wildly, he said, ‘That is the man who stabbed me; arrest him, but do him no harm.'”
+The king discovering the wound after putting his hand under his coat.
+He then “turned about, and espying this stranger, who was covered, and whose eyes stared wildly, he said, ‘That is the man who stabbed me; arrest him, but do him no harm.'”
+Robert-François Damiens made no attempt to escape.

-Great precautions were also taken to ensure he did not escape while he awaited trial.
+While awaiting trial, great precautions were also taken to ensure he did not escape.
 He was fastened to his bed by leather straps and guarded 24 hours a day by “twelve of the most discreet and sensible serjeants … four of which relieve[d] one another every four hours, and were successively day and night in the room with him.”

 When his trial concluded, Damiens was found guilty of regicide, and, on 26 March was “condemned to the same pains as [François] Ravaillac … that he should, previously to his suffering death, be put to the torture.”
-Damiens execution was slated for 28 March 1757 at seven o’clock in the morning, and among the witnesses to his execution was the famous eighteenth-century adventurer and author Giacomo Casanova who included the story of Damiens’s execution in his memoirs.
+Damiens execution was slated for 28 March 1757 at seven o’clock in the morning.
+Among the witnesses to his execution was the famous eighteenth-century adventurer and author Giacomo Casanova who included the story of Damiens’s execution in his memoirs.

 “At length they proceeded to the ligatures of his arms, legs, and thighs, in order to dismember him.
 This preparation was very long and painful … The horses having been put to the draught, the pulls were repeated for a long time, with frightful cries on the part of the sufferer: … yet nothing gave signs of the dismemberment taking place.”